 - 9. Experience raw camping in the mountains

 - 13. Buy pasalubong

 Due to its religious history, Antipolo City is known as the Pilgrimage Capital of the Philippines.
 As such, one of the must-do activities here is visiting the Antipolo Cathedral, where you can find the image of Our Lady of Peace and Good Voyage which was brought from Mexico to the Philippines in the 1960s.

 Another historic church you can visit is the Boso-Boso Church, a small church considered one of the oldest in the country.

-2. Take a tour inside Pinto Art Museum
+2. Appreciate art at Pinto Art Museum